BartOtten/routex/docs/guides/LOCALIZE_PHOENIX.md

 **RuntimeCallbacks**:
  - Configured to call `Gettext.put_locale`
- - Uses the runtime detected attribute `:language` which is set by SimpleLocale.
+ - Uses the runtime detected attribute `:language` which is set by Localize.